Bass

 Ref: Fortescue Estate Papers.
 1262M/0/E/5 Devon Records Office

-Whether Jack worked for the Fortescues as a shepherd is not recorded but it seems unlikely as Florrie’s parents appear to be straightforward tenants and this fits with family memories that Mr and Mrs Squire rented the cottage for Jack and Florrie to live in.
+Whether Jack worked for the Fortescues as a shepherd is not recorded but it seems unlikely as it seems that Florrie’s parents were straightforward tenants and this fits with family memories that Mr and Mrs Squire rented the cottage for Jack and Florrie to live in.

 The item below, from The Western Morning News of 13th October 1922, reports the sad incident and the assumption was that the cause of the deaths was ‘poisoned milk.’
 Elsewhere in newspapers of the time can be found discussions of the need to promote the sterilization of milk and it is likely the Bass tragedy helped push forward legislation enforcing the mandatory pasteurization of milk.